 Radiotherapy is a local therapy.
-That means it only affects the cancer cells in the area of the body that is treated.
-Your doctor may suggest radiation therapy�in these cases:
+That means it only affects the cancer cells in the area that is treated.
+It doesn’t affect the whole body.
+Your doctor may advise radiation therapy in these cases:

 You have cervical cancer that has spread beyond the cervix.